jonathanstowe/Test-META/README.md

 ## Installation

-You can install directly with "panda":
+You can install directly with "zef":

 ```
 # Remote installation
-$ panda install Test::META
+$ zef install Test::META

 # From the source directory
-$ panda install .
+$ zef install .
 ```

 I haven't tested this with [zef](https://github.com/ugexe/zef) but